Four Weeks of Mostly Vegetarian Dinners (winter)

 - Monday: Mexican Pizza!
 This is an easy, versatile meal my mom used to make really frequently.
-What I did for this batch was to brown onions and green peppers (both thawed from frozen) in olive oil, drain and rinse a can of pinto beans, make whole-wheat cornbread batter (enough for a 9″ square pan) and spread it on a cookie sheet well-greased with coconut oil, sprinkle the onions and peppers and beans on it, top it with slices of cheddar cheese, and bake at 425F until I could lift the edge of the crust with a spatula–I checked it after 10 minutes and every 3 minutes thereafter.
+What I (off work for Martin Luther King Day) did for this batch was to brown onions and green peppers (both thawed from frozen) in olive oil, drain and rinse a can of pinto beans, make whole-wheat cornbread batter (enough for a 9″ square pan) and spread it on a cookie sheet well-greased with coconut oil, sprinkle the onions and peppers and beans on it, top it with slices of cheddar cheese, and bake at 425F until I could lift the edge of the crust with a spatula–I checked it after 10 minutes and every 3 minutes thereafter.

 - Tuesday: We finished the weird apple-turnip burgers, on sesame-seed buns, with cucumber slices and garlicky sauteed kale eaten either as burger toppings or as side dishes, according to individual preference.

 - Wednesday: Flounder baked in lemon juice, rice, and steamed “Normandy vegetables” (broccoli, cauliflower, and orange and yellow carrots).